 Should I upgrade to Windows 10?

-Well, there was a period at the beginning of Windows 10's life - note, there's no Windows 9 to worry about here, it never existed - when it was offered as a free upgrade (until 16 July 2016, so quite a while back!).
+In a word, yes.
+There was a period at the beginning of Windows 10's life - note, there's no Windows 9 to worry about here, it never existed - when it was offered as a free upgrade (until 16 July 2016, so quite a while back!).
+But no longer.

 Will my current PC work with a Windows 10 upgrade?

-The million dollar question.
-Most likely it will, yes, but as Windows 10 is designed for more modern laptops - although it's less heavyweight an operating system on the front end, which is likely to be a positive - it may not run as well as it could.
+The key point to this is that your machine runs Windows 7, it will run Windows 10.
+Although it's less heavyweight an operating system on the front end - it may not run as well as it could on an older system.
 So it may be time to consider a new PC or laptop purchase after all.

 Can I transfer files to a new computer?

-You can in a variety of ways, it depends what you're working with.
-An external hard drive is one way, using the Backup & Restore feature, which will pull your new files into the new operating system environment during install.
+You can.
+An external hard drive is one way, or you can use Windows' Backup & Restore feature, which will pull your new files into the new operating system environment during install.